 Take a cab to Pattaya Floating Market, situated on Sukhumvit Road.
 The place brought together the cultures, local traditions, food and the way of life from four regions of Thailand.
 This market is so huge that has over 100 shops, sell souvenirs, arts, wines, handicrafts, and cuisines from different regions as well as an entertainment show.

 Surprisingly, I need to pay 200 baht just for the entrance fee (800 baht with a rowing boat ride and 900 baht with amphibious/ rowing boat ride).
 I have plenty of free time in the afternoon, so it is worth visiting here for 3 hours.

 Jomtien Beach is my favorite place to chill and soak up the sun.
 With the length of 6 km long, there is plenty of space for everyone and make it less crowded to enjoy their own outdoor activities: swimming, parasailing, and jet skiing.
 (Get there by baht bus: Naklua Jomtien)

 While relaxing on the beach, it is funny to see people approaching and sell all sorts of stuff: sunglasses, toys, candy, clothes, dried fruits and even ready-to-cook big SQUIDS!

-Welcome to the Sin City.
+Welcome to Sin City.
 This is Walking Street, located in South Pattaya, Party-goers will crawl into the nightclubs, pubs and entertainment outlets to enjoy the night out.
 Some also come here to look for a date or hot chick (Don’t get too TEMPTED!!).
-Different outlets play different type of music to suit the taste of music.
+Different outlets play a different type of music to suit the taste of music.